-Please check the accuracy of all the information in the Bestätigung once it arrives in mid-May.
-This confirmation lists your personal information (name, date of birth, city of birth, citizenship), school placements (school names, addresses, and locations) and projected city and province of residence.
-If any information is-to your knowledge-not correct, or if you plan on living in a different city and/or province than the one your main school is located in. please contact Fulbright Austria immediately so that we can issue a new Bestätigung.
+Please check the accuracy of all the information in the Bestätigung once it arrives in May.
+This confirmation lists your personal information (name, date of birth), school placements (school names, addresses, and locations).
+If any information is-to your knowledge-not correct, please contact Fulbright Austria immediately so that we can issue a new Bestätigung.